LucaHabelt/FreiPose_Recorder_LH/README.md

-# FreiPose_Recorder
+# FreiPose_Recorder for head fixed training setups in optophysiology lab
-Based on RecordTool by Christian https://github.com/lmb-freiburg/RecordTool
+Adapted from FreiPose_Recorder by Artur Schneider (https://github.com/Optophys-Lab/FreiPose_Recorder) based on RecordTool by Christian (https://github.com/lmb-freiburg/RecordTool)

 It allows to record synchronous video from a multi camera rig using Basler cameras and an Arduino or MCC-DAQ for trigger generation.
 It includes a GUI for visualization of video streams as well as changing camera settings.
 GUI can be used in remote mode and be controlled via TCP/IP.

+# How to use:
+- Open the GUI, enable remote mode.
+- Load default settings, session GUI (e.g. https://github.com/LucaHabelt/ReachingTask) loads configs and settings.
+- Arduino NANO triggers the camera frames.

 read the docs <https://optophys-lab.github.io/FreiPose_Recorder/>